Salty-Shio/learning-go/notes.md

 }
 ```

 These function types have had void return type so far, but how about function that return things?
-You must also declare what value the function will be returning so that `Go`'s compiler can check for errors.
-You can also add multipler return values as shown below.
+We must also declare what value the function will be returning so that `Go`'s compiler can check for errors.
+We can also add multipler return values as shown below.

 ```go
 func intDivision(a int, b int) (int, int) {